Electrostatics/apbs/docs/using/index.rst

 #.
 Start with a `PDB ID`_ or locally generated PDB file (see :doc:`/formats/pdb`).
 #.
 Assign titration states and parameters with :program:`pdb2pqr` to convert the protein and ligands to PQR format (see :doc:`/formats/pqr`).
 #.
 Perform electrostatics calculations with :program:`apbs` (can be done from within the `PDB2PQR web server <web-server>`_).
 #.
-Visualize results from within PDB2PQR web server or with :doc:`other-software`.
+Visualize results from within PDB2PQR web server or with :ref:`other-software`.

 --------------
 Web server use